Generic Name: Tobramycin sulfate

 Dosage Form: injection

-To reduce the development of drug-resistant bacteria and maintain the effectiveness of Tobramycin injection, USP and other antibacterial drugs, Tobramycin injection, USP should be used only to treat or prevent infections that are proven or strongly suspected to be caused by bacteria.
+To reduce the development of drug-resistant bacteria and maintain the effectiveness of Tobramycin for Injection USP and other antibacterial drugs, Tobramycin should be used only to treat or prevent infections that are proven or strongly suspected to be caused by bacteria.

-Tobramycin injection, USP should be used with caution in premature and neonatal infants because of their renal immaturity and the resulting prolongation of serum half-life of the drug.
+Tobramycin for injection USP should be used with caution in premature and neonatal infants because of their renal immaturity and the resulting prolongation of serum half-life of the drug.

 Aminoglycosides should not be given concurrently with potent diuretics, such as ethacrynic acid and furosemide.
 Some diuretics themselves cause ototoxicity, and intravenously administered diuretics enhance aminoglycoside toxicity by altering antibiotic concentrations in serum and tissue.

-In patients with normal renal function, except neonates, Tobramycin injection administered every 8 hours does not accumulate in the serum.
+In patients with normal renal function, except neonates, Tobramycin administered every 8 hours does not accumulate in the serum.
 However, in those patients with reduced renal function and in neonates, the serum concentration of the antibiotic is usually higher and can be measured for longer periods of time than in normal adults.
-Dosage for such patients must, therefore, be adjusted accordingly.
-(See DOSAGE AND ADMINISTRATION).
+Dosage for such patients must, therefore, be adjusted accordingly (see Dosage and Administration).